KristijanPruzinac/Java-piano/README.md

 Do not change "change_cap.txt"

-Use "Interactive key capture" to record keys on pinao on site https://virtualpiano.net
+Use "Interactive key capture" to record keys on piano on site https://virtualpiano.net

 - By pressing "shift" a key will be captured